 Other names for a Lowcountry Boil

 The Lowcountry Boil gets its name from the Lowcountry area along the South Carolina coast.
 There are several variations of where the Lowcountry area begins and ends, but it is generally accepted that the southern regions of the South Carolina coast fall into the “Lowcountry.”
+Some folks include a bit of the northern Georgia coastline, too.

 While Lowcountry Boil is the most common name for this recipe, it is also called Frogmore Stew, Beaufort boil, tidewater boil or a Carolina One-Pot.
 (No, there are no frogs involved in a Frogmore Stew.
 Instead, the term comes from a community named Frogmore that was located on St. Helena Island near Beaufort, SC.)